isidore/MobProgrammingBook/manuscript/Notes.md

 How to contribute as a non-progremmer

 add info graphic about mobprogramming best of

+Anti-patterns
+Newbies and experts mixing in a mob
+Cellphone practice
+Jumping in to navigate to introduce concepts

+What if we have personalized IDEs